 So it's clear this was not some random arrest, at least not concerning Chauvin and Floyd.
 Interestingly, the media narrative about this Democrat-run police department is that this was a racist attack.
 Hence, police with "light skin" are racists.
 And the famous and campus press infer that the other nonwhite cops had no choice but to participate because they were following the orders of their "white oppressors."

-Although there are no legal allegations that Floyd was targeted for being black, or that the police themselves are racist, the Minneapolis city council will be abolishing its police force because of "white oppression."
+Although there are no legal allegations that Floyd was targeted for being black or that the police themselves are racist, the Minneapolis city council will be abolishing its police force because of "white oppression."
 However, statistics prove that white police officers are far less likely to shoot or harm minorities than a minority police officer would.
 So at this point, white privilege/oppression has become a faith-based political religion of sorts.
-If you support America, law enforcement and the military = racist.
+Suppose you support America, law enforcement, and the military = racist.
 If you support anarchy and lawlessness = woke.

 Many automobile drivers and commercial truckers have two choices: